bob-606/5.easa.fi/README.md

 ## 2. Why is it not allowed to launch with the C.G. positioned beyond the aft limit?
-Why is it not allowed to launch with the C.G. positioned beyond the aft limit?
 - Because increased nose-down moment may not be compensated
 - Because maximum permissible speed will be reduced significantly
 - Because structural limits may be exceeded